Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Brane actions

 \begin{remark} A dual result holds when we replace correspondences by co-correspondences.
 This corresponds to replacing $\C$ by $\C^{op}$. \end{remark}

 This result can be used as a definition of $\C^{\mathrm{corr}}$.
 See \cite{1301.4725} and more recently \cite{1409.0837} The result also appears in the appendix of \cite{Samthesis}.

-For our purposes we will need a monoidal upgrade of the previous proposition: As $\C$ has finite limits, $\C^{\mathrm{corr}}$ acquires a symmetric monoidal structure (remark that it won't be a cartesian monoidal structure).
+For our purposes we will need a monoidal upgrade of the previous proposition: As $\C$ admits finite limits, $\C^{\mathrm{corr}}$ acquires a symmetric monoidal structure (remark that it won't be a cartesian monoidal structure).
 Let us denote it as $\C^{\mathrm{corr},\otimes_{\times}}$.
 Let now $\D$ have a symmetric monoidal structure $\Dmonoidal$.
 Then \cite[5.2.2.23]{lurie-ha} shows that $\Tw(\D)$ inherits a symmetric monoidal structure induced from $\D$, $\Tw(\D)^{\otimes}$.
-Objectwise it corresponds to the tensor product of $1$-arrows in $\D$.
-Notice now that as $\Tw$ commutes with products, it sends algebras to algebras

-and that the same time the construction mapping a category with products to its category of correspondences can also be interpreted as an $\infty$-functor $(-)^{\mathrm{corr}}:\iCat^{prod}\to \iCat$ which also commutes with products and therefore sends algebras to algebras.
+Objectwise it corresponds to the tensor product of $1$-arrows in $\D$ \footnote{The existence of this monoidal structure is easily deduced from the fact that $\Tw$ commutes with products and therefore sends algebras to algebras $\Tw:\CAlg(\iCat)\to \CAlg(\iCat)$}.
+At the same time the construction mapping a category with products to its category of correspondences can also be interpreted as an $\infty$-functor $(-)^{\mathrm{corr}}:\iCat^{prod}\to \iCat$ which also commutes with products and therefore sends algebras to algebras \todo{Reconfirm all this.
+I don't remember this story.}.
 Prop. \ref{label1} can now be understood as saying that the constructions $\Tw$ and $(-)^{\mathrm{corr}}$ are adjoint\footnote{More precisely, one can proceed as in \cite{1409.0837} and see that $\Tw$ has a right adjoint and $(-)^{\mathrm{corr}}$ is a sub-functor of this adjoint.}.
 By this discussion, the adjunction extends to algebras and we have the following corollary:

 \begin{cor} Let $\C$ be an $(\infty,1)$-category with finite limits and let $\Dmonoidal$ be a symmetric monoidal $(\infty,1)$-category.
 There is a canonical equivalence between the space of monoidal $\infty$-functors $F:\Dmonoidal\to \C^{\mathrm{corr},\otimes_{\times}}$ and the space of monoidal $\infty$-functors $\tilde{F}:\Tw(\D)^{\otimes}\to \C^{\times}$ having the property that for any pair of morphisms in $\D$, $f:x\to y$ and $g:y\to z$, the object $\tilde{F}(g\circ f)$ is the fiber product of $\tilde{F}(g)$ and $\tilde{F}(f)$ over $\tilde{F}(\mathrm{Id}_y)$.
 Here $\C^{\times}$ denotes the cartesian monoidal structure. \end{cor}